Arduino Nano RP2040 Connect

 Recovery and debug pins

-• RESET — both an exposed pad and a momentary RESET button on the top of the board, tied to the RP2040’s RUN line.
+• RESET — both an exposed pad and a momentary RESET button on the top of the board, tied to the RP2040’s NRST line.
 Pull to GND or press the button to reset.

-• REC — BOOTSEL button.
-Hold REC while plugging in USB to put the RP2040 into ROM bootloader mode; the board enumerates as a USB mass‑storage drive named RPI-RP2 and accepts a .uf2 firmware image.
-OpenMV IDE uses this path to flash new firmware.
+• REC — exposed pad.
+Holding REC high at power‑on (or while pressing RESET) puts the RP2040 into its ROM bootloader; the board re‑enumerates as a USB mass‑storage drive named RPI-RP2 and accepts a .uf2 firmware image.

-The RP2040’s SWD signals are exposed on three plated pads on the back of the board (SWDIO, SWCLK, GND) just below the NINA module.
-They are 3.3 V referenced.
+The RP2040’s SWD signals are exposed on plated pads on the back of the board, just below the NINA module.
+All debug signals are 3.3 V referenced.

 Onboard peripherals